cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project-CS GROUP (FINANCEMENT BPI)-AI4GEO-EN.md

 image: Project-CS GROUP (FINANCEMENT BPI)-AI4GEO-EN pict 1.png
 size: small
 name: AI4GEO
-title: Development of a platform for the development and publication of SCALABLE, AGILE and “DEVOPS ready” geospatial services
+title: Development of a SCALABLE, AGILE and “DEVOPS ready” geospatial services development and publication platform
 domains: Platform
 department: SPACE
 program: PIA
 domains: Platform
-summary: "Study, design and publish a **turnkey** massive processing platform, **optimized** for 2D/3D analysis and artificial intelligence in the field of Earth Observation (EO).
-Used as a **base platform of the AI4GEO project**, carried out in partnership with CNES, ONERA, IGN, Airbus, CLS, GeoSat, QuantCube"
+summary: "Study, design and publish a **turnkey platform** for massive processing, **optimized** for 2D/3D analysis and artificial intelligence in the field of Earth Observation (EO).
+Used as a **base platform for the AI4GEO project**, carried out in partnership with CNES, ONERA, IGN, Airbus, CLS, GeoSat, QuantCube"
 ---

 > __Customer__\: CS GROUP France (Financement Bpifrance) (CS GROUP (FINANCEMENT BPI))